HiT-T/Web-Carbon-Trigger/README.md

 ## API Key Requirement
 To use this extension, you need an API key from [CO2 Signal](https://www.co2signal.com/).
 Sign up for an account and retrieve your key from their developer portal.

-## Future Improvements
-- Add support for more energy-related APIs
-- Implement historical data tracking
-- Provide suggestions for reducing carbon footprint

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT (License)[License].